 Lynch totaled 14 touchdowns in 2013 (12 rush, two rec.) and added 1,257 yards on 301 carries.

 Under center, Wilson became the first player in NFL history to have a 100.0 passer rating in each of his first two seasons in the league, as he broke his own franchise record with a 101.2 rating.
-He also tied his career-high with 26 touchdowns, giving him 52 in two seasons, tying Peyton Manning for second place in NFL history for the most touchdown passes in a quarterback’s first two seasons.
+He threw 26 touchdowns, giving him 52 in two seasons, tying Peyton Manning for second place in NFL history for the most touchdown passes in a quarterback’s first two seasons.

-Three players were voted to the Pro Bowl: Lynch, Wilson and center Max Unger.
+Three players were voted to the Pro Bowl: Lynch, Wilson and C Max Unger.

 The 2012 edition of Seattle’s offense took off in historic fashion over the last half of the season led by rookie Wilson.